 The OECD has conducted a comprehensive study called Employment Outlook 2020.
 Safety at Work and the Crisis Covid 19.
 It has analysed the situation in 24 countries and the sample shows that 52 percent of the workforce are jobs that are relatively safe for health.
 Of these, 31 per cent of workers can perform their tasks from home, while the remaining 21 per cent can maintain a safe distance during their duties.
 However, the data indicate that the other half of the workforce is employed in jobs that carry some risk of infection because they require a greater degree of physical proximity to other workers or the general public.

-It is in these cases that the OECD emphasises that hygiene measures and maintaining a safe distance are the only options for preserve the activity.
+It is in these cases that the OECD emphasises that hygiene measures and maintaining a safe distance are the only options for preserving the activity.
 All international entities point in this direction and the UN has also required the engagement and responsibility of economic operators.

 Indoor geolocation and contact traceability

 In this context, Situm can significantly help big companies that must manage a considerable workforce in a large interior space.
 Whether in corporate or industrial environments, our technology can be deployed and fully operational in just one week.
-Situm Covid-19 doesn`t need for large investments or dedicated infrastructure deployments.
+Situm Covid-19 doesn`t need large investments or dedicated infrastructure deployments.

 - Capacity control: It will be notified in case there is a risk of exceeding the recommended number of people in a space, such as in common areas.